+44 (0)113 343 3512

 Supervisor for Rachael Plant (MAR), Resistance Narratives in Recent German Cinema: successful completion, Autumn 2012.

-Co-supervisor for Joanna Gilbert (PhD), Fluidity and anti-essentialism in Alexander Kluges depictions of gender: due to submit 2014.
+Co-supervisor for Joanna Gilbert (PhD), Fluidity and anti-essentialism in Alexander Kluges depictions of gender: successful completion, autumn 2014.

-Supervisor for Rachel Green (PhD), 'Contemporary Austrian Anti-Heimat Films'.
+Supervisor for Rachel Green (PhD), 'Contemporary Austrian Anti-Heimat Films': successful completion, spring 2017.

 Educated at the University of Bangor, North Wales (BA), the University of Nottingham (MA) and the University of Leeds (PhD), I joined the department as Lecturer in German and World Cinemas in 2007.